Fàilte!

 25th - 27th May 2024

-Tee-shirt, hoodies, fleeces, etc. bearing the event logo may now be ordered, see the Merchandising Page.
+Tee-shirt, hoodies, fleeces, etc. bearing the event logo continue to be available, see the Merchandising Page.

-Opening and closing times are on the Checkpoint Information page and on the Checkpoint and Route Summary page.
+Opening and closing times are on the Checkpoint Information page and on the Checkpoint and Route Summary page as well as on the Route Description.

 Local information, provided by VisitCairngorms has been added under Accommodation, Activities and Food and they have now produced a short video on the Speyside Way.
 There are also links to some local timetables.